niyaojiayou/SC1015/README.md

-# SC1015 Mini Project (Z139) Team 8
+# Welcome to SC1015 Mini Project (Z139) Team 8

+###  About
-### Training a model to predict credit card approval applications based on identified attributes.
+Our group used some machine learning techniques to build a model on predicting credit card approval applications based on identified attributes.

 ## Motivation